 FeedWordPress

-FeedWordPress provides simple and flexible syndication for WordPress-generated content.
+FeedWordPress provides flexible Atom/RSS syndication options for WordPress site content.

 FeedWordPress is an open-source Atom/RSS aggregator for the WordPress blog publishing platform.
 You set up feeds that you choose, and FeedWordPress syndicates posts from those sources into your WordPress posts table, where they can be displayed by your WordPress templates like any other post — but with additional meta-data, so that your templates can properly attribute the post to the source it came from.